eleda77/eleda77.github.io/docs/vocab_list.md

 ### I {#header-title-9}
+**iatrogenic** - relating to illness caused by medical examination or treatment

 **idempotent** - denoting an element of a set which is unchanged in value when multiplied or otherwise operated on by itself

 **ident** - a short sequence shown on television between programmes to identify the channel